rockstardev/BTCPayServerPlugins.RockstarDev/Plugins/BTCPayServer.RockstarDev.Plugins.Payroll/README.md

 ![Payroll Plugin](https://github.com/btcpayserver/btcpayserver/assets/47084273/a918ff08-7444-4b69-a2ca-b75e38f19bcc)

 - Once done, you'll see the Payroll plugin listed under plugins in the left sidebar of BTCPay Server
 - You can create a payroll user for each person that needs access to the system.
-It is recommended that you generate strong passwords and share the login link with the respective users
+It is recommended that you generate strong passwords and share the Invoice Upload Link (under the Options button) with the respective users
 - To do that click on the manage users button on the top right, then click on the create user button.

 ![Manage User](https://github.com/btcpayserver/btcpayserver/assets/47084273/629e0d3d-db67-489a-baa1-c7b2eb11932a)

 ![Create User](https://github.com/btcpayserver/btcpayserver/assets/47084273/9d27aa5e-f187-4b58-b758-320125be277f)

-- Do well to fill in the form with the appropriate information, and also with a strong password.
+- In addition to Name and Email, be sure to supply a strong password.
-- As an admin, you can go ahead and upload invoices manually for users by going to the Payroll Invoice section and clicking on admin upload invoice.
+- As an admin, you can upload invoices manually on behalf of users by going to the Payroll Invoice section and clicking on admin upload invoice.
-- The admin can share links to the invoice page with users, allowing users to log in and manually upload their invoice.
+- To allow users to log in and upload their own invoice, the admin MUST supply the Invoice Upload Link.
+Users do NOT receive automated emails, and CANNOT log into the main BTCPay site (only to the aforementioned plugin link).

 ![Share Invoice upload link](https://github.com/btcpayserver/btcpayserver/assets/47084273/f654d1f7-4114-4b46-8f3e-b9410cec95ed)